There have been a number of attempts over the years to solve the enduring plasterboard fixing problem – some more successful than others.

 The front facing (detached) boss requires a front retaining flange to prevent over-insertion into the plasterboard hole.
 This type of fixing therefore exhibits most of the drawbacks of other front facing fixings (albeit with a superior back plate), which sit on the unstable render and do not allow attached items to sit flush against the plasterboard.
 Grapplefix has replaced the requirement for a toggle, by using an integrated boss that can be screwed directly into the rear face of the plasterboard!

 We recommend that you use the supporting wall behind the plasterboard.
 It's the most obvious, cheapest and strongest solution.
-There are specific products designed just for this purpose such as Dry-Line Pro.
-You don't need expensive work-around solutions or under-cutting tools.
+There are frame products designed just for this purpose.

 The Grapplefix design has been subjected to a Finite Element Analysis (FEA) study to ascertain loading capabilities (including thread stripping) in different planes (representing wall and ceiling applications) analysing the relative performance data of shortlisted structural "metal replacement" polymers.